microsoft/TypeScript-Website/packages/documentation/copy/en/project-config/Compiler Options.md

 ## Using the CLI

-Running `tsc` locally will compile the closest project defined by a `tsconfig.json`, you can compile a set of TypeScript files by passing in a glob of files you want.
+Running `tsc` locally will compile the closest project defined by a `tsconfig.json`, or you can compile a set of TypeScript files by passing in a glob of files you want.
+When input files are specified on the command line, `tsconfig.json` files are ignored.

 ```sh
 # Run a compile based on a backwards look through the fs for a tsconfig.json